refi64/mathworks/README.md

 1.2: Added ptheorem.py.
 No examples yet.
 Also, changed backround code in shapes.py.
 Date: 4/21/13

+1.3: Changed license to Boost Software License.
+Added area of a triangle.
+Added ability to get leg value in ptheorem.py.
+Date: 4/22/13

 Coming soon:

 -3D figures in a new file called 3d_shapes.py

--Addition of the Pythagorean Theorem in ptheorem.py
+-Addition of the Pythagorean Theorem in ptheorem.py(ALMOST COMPLETE)

+-Add factoring

 -Probably more stuff, just can't think of things right now